hms-dbmi/Hail-on-Google-Cloud/README.md

 - You can choose the machine instance type in https://cloud.google.com/compute/docs/machine-types#standard_machine_types .
 - If you want to create a cluster with the latest version of Hail 0.2, you have to retrieve the number from https://github.com/hail-is/hail.
 All the JAR and ZIP files are available via the command  ```gsutil ls -r gs://hail-common/builds/devel/jars ``` and ```gsutil ls -r gs://hail-common/builds/devel/python ``` Replace #version_number with the version that you want.
 - You need the init_notebook python script as one the initialization-actions.
-Put in a google bucket.
+Put this file in a google bucket (you can change the port and the password in this script).
 - You need the name of your project and the region.

 Here you have the command to create the Hail google cloud cluster.